smartcontractresearchforum/research_team/docs/SCRF_Research_Team_Contributors.md

 _We pay in cryptocurrency.
 For longer commitments, alternative arrangements can be made._

-If you are forbidden from accepting direct payments by your university or funding agency, we can discuss alternative options.
+If you are unable to accep direct payments because of your university or funding agency, we can discuss alternative options.
 This could include:

 - funding a project
 - conference travel